-The number of calories burned in an hour of dancing varies from one person to the next.
-What you're burning during your dance is often much different than your partner.
-This is largely due to your body composition.
-The larger you are, the more calories you tend to expend during any physical activity.
+The number of calories burned in an hour of dancing varies from one person to the next; what you're burning during your dance is often much different than your partner.
+This is largely due to your body composition and how hard — or intensely — you dance.
+The larger you are and the more intensity you bring, the more calories you tend to expend during any physical activity.

-Your body weight is one of the most significant factors influencing calories burned while dancing — or any other activity, for that matter.
-At a weight of 125 pounds, you're burning roughly 5.5 calories per minute dancing moderate steps, according to Harvard Medical School.
+Your body weight is one of the most significant factors influencing the number of calories burned in ballet and other dance routines — or any other activity, for that matter.
+At a weight of 125 pounds, you're burning roughly 5.5 calories per minute dancing moderate-intensity steps, according to Harvard Health Publishing.
 This means you're burning 330 calories in an hour.
 If you weigh 155 pounds, you burn almost 7 calories per minute, whereas someone weighing 185 pounds burns more than 8 calories per minute.
 This provides a total caloric burn in an hour of 410 calories and 488 calories, respectively.

-Kicking up the intensity of your dance steps can help expend more energy, which has a direct impact on the number of calories burned.
+Kicking up the intensity of your dance steps can help expend more energy, which has a direct impact on the number of calories burned in ballet or any dance activity.
 At a more vigorous pace, you can expect to burn about 360 calories an hour at a weight of 125 pounds, while a weight of 155 pounds causes you to burn close to 450 calories per hour.
 At 185 pounds, you burn more than 530 calories per hour.
 With the increase in intensity, it becomes a little easier to reach the deficit needed to lose weight.